Atlas-OS/docs/docs/getting-started/post-installation/drivers/others.md

 icon: material/wrench-cog-outline
 ---

-# What about other drivers?
+# :material-wrench-cog-outline: What about other drivers?

 When it comes to other drives, which includes Bluetooth, Scanners, Printer drivers we recommend to **download directly from the OEM of the device,** or use SDIO as a back up option.